affiliate disclosure

 All your efforts, investments, preparations, potential sales, etc., will count for nothing.
 A good web host will provide several support channels to reach out when needed.

-At least, there should be an email, live chat, Twitter, and Phone call support system on the ground 24/7/365 days.
+At least there should be email, live chat, Twitter, and phone support on the ground 24/7/365 days.

 2. Clear Pricing Details